opespe/documentation/processes/community/deployment/README.md

 ## Community Node Reference Service

 A reference CN Service, written as a NodeJS server with Express, is available to use as a framework for building out additional capabilities.

+Note that using this specific implementation is not a requirement; the reference service is a suggestion only.

 [GitHub Repository for Community Node Source](https://github.com/opespe/cn-service-reference.git)